This article was updated on June 12, 2018.

 In 2016, organizations faced one of the most expensive years to date for health care compliance.
-Between increasing prescription drug expenses, increasing administrative costs associated with Affordable Care Act (ACA) reporting and disclosures and preparation for the 2020 Cadillac tax, organizations have been faced with a tall task — namely, controlling compliance costs.
+Between increasing prescription drug expenses, increasing administrative costs, and disclosures and preparation for the 2020 Cadillac tax, organizations have been faced with a tall task — namely, controlling compliance costs.

 What can organizations do to control health care compliance costs?
 Here are four ways finance leaders can try to keep costs down.

 1. Change Plan Design

 To control compliance costs, the International Foundation of Employee Benefit Plans reported that many organizations made plan design changes.
 Included in these changes, organizations increased out-of-pocket limits by 37 percent and increased in-network deductibles by 34 percent.
 Additional changes included a 31 percent increase in employee share of premium costs and a 28 percent increase in primary care copays and coinsurance.